Private School vs Public School: Which is Right for Your College Goals?

 Although it’s easy to focus on general statistics, the reality is that the choice comes down to your specific needs and goals.
 Every school, whether public or private, provides great opportunities.
 The key is figuring out what matters most to you and your plans.

-Why Public Colleges Might Be a Great Fit
+Why Public Schools Might Be a Great Fit

-Public colleges in the U.S. are funded by state governments, and they are known for their affordability and accessibility.
+Public schools in the U.S. are funded by state governments, and they are known for their affordability and accessibility.
 They have larger student bodies and offer various academic programs and opportunities.
-A public college might work well for your college goals if these factors are what you’re looking for:
+A public high school might work well for your college goals if these factors are what you’re looking for:

 Campus Diversity